Convert PDF to Searchable CSV: A Guide to Structured Data Extraction

 Exporting to CSV for clean data ingestion

-Ready to build your first automated extraction pipeline?
-Access the space ocr Web App to start transforming your unstructured documents into verifiable data structures today.
+Open the space-ocr web app to start turning unstructured documents into verifiable data structures today.

 Developer-first features and automation